-Graduating Seniors will need to sign up for a check out time as instructed in their closing materials (emails and newsletters) with the final check out time at 6:00 pm on Sunday, May 18, 2014 when all apartments and houses close for the summer.
-Seniors may remain in their room/suite until their check out appointment as long they sign up for a check out and submit a request to stay late by May 7.
-Please fill out an online special request to stay late in order to remain in your housing past Friday, May 18, 2014.
+Graduating Seniors will need to sign up for a check out time as instructed in their closing materials (emails and newsletters) with the final check out time at 6:00 pm on Sunday, May 10, 2015 when all apartments and houses close for the summer.
+Seniors may remain in their room/suite until their check out appointment as long they sign up for a check out and submit a request to stay late by April 29th in order to remain in your housing past Friday, May 8 2015.

-Residents requesting to stay past Wednesday, May 21 must apply for temporary or summer housing.
-A limited amount of temporary housing is available for CSB students in Dominica until June 1, 2014.
+Residents requesting to stay past Wednesday, May 13th must apply for temporary or summer housing.
+A limited amount of temporary housing is available for CSB students in Dominica.
 Students utilize temporary housing for a variety of reasons including short summer courses, completion of student teaching requirements, athletics, accommodation of travel plans, or preparation for the NCLEX exam.
 The application for temporary housing can be found on the CSB Housing Portal.
-The priority deadline for summer/temporary housing is April 27th.
+The priority deadline for summer/temporary housing is TBA.
 You will need to pack your room, clean and be ready to leave or move to temp housing.
 Space is limited.

 CSB students living on the St. Ben's campus for the summer will have the option of living in McDonald, Wirth and Zierden, Olheiser, Wagner or Wedl Apartments.
 SJU students living on the St. Ben's campus for the summer will have the option of living in McDonald or Zierden Apartments.
-The priority application deadline for your summer housing request is Sunday, April 27th.
+The priority application deadline for your summer housing request is TBA.
 Please submit the summer housing application that can be found on the housing portal.
-Students applying after April 27th are assigned housing first come first served as space allows.
+Students applying after the priority deadline are assigned housing first come first served as space allows.
 YOU MUST CHECK OUT OF YOUR CURRENT HOUSING WITH YOUR RA/CA NO LATER THAN 6:00 P.M.
-FRIDAY, MAY 16 (you will be able to remain in your housing until you move but you must be packed, and check out by Friday).
-Students signed up for summer housing will be expected to pick up their key and move Wednesday, May 21st from 10:00 a.m. to 8:00pm.
+FRIDAY, MAY 8 (you will be able to remain in your housing until you move but you must be packed, and check out by Friday).
+Students signed up for summer housing will be expected to pick up their key and move Wednesday, May 13th from 10:00 a.m. to 8:00pm.
 Those moving to SJU, please contact Tory Oelfke for information on moving to summer housing at SJU.
 Any questions concerning SJU summer housing may be directed to Tory Oelfke at x2735.

 For more information on Summer Housing at CSB, please click here.